maarten-pennings/WordClock/README.md

 I want a Dutch word clock.
 I do not like vertical text.
 Is it possible to fit all this on 8x8?

 For the hours, we need words `one` to `twelve`.
-That is 48 characters - that is writing `vyf`, not `vijf`.
+That is 48 characters - note we are writing `vyf`, not `vijf`.
-This means that we can not have 60 minutes.
+This means that we can not have words for all 60 minutes.
 Let's try to go for multiples of 5 only.
 In Dutch this means `vyf` (`over`), `tien` (over), `kwart` (over), tien (voor `half`), vyf (voor half), half, vyf (`over` half), etc.
 That is 24 characters.

 Oops, 24+48 is 72, and we only have 64.
-But we can save a bit, for example, for `acht` and `tien`, we only need `achtien`.
+But we can save a bit, for example, for `tien` and `negen`, we only need `tienegen`.

 ### Model 1
 For my first model, I made a graph, coupling first letters to last letters of words.
 I started with the minutes